Corey Haim Spoke From The Grave To Tell Corey Feldman To Expose His Abuser, Is It Charlie Sheen?

-Corey Haim’s name was back on the headline after shocking revelations of him surfaced being allegedly raped at the age of 13 by one of Hollywood superstars, Charlie Sheen.
+Corey Haim’s name was back in the headlines after shocking revelations surfaced of Haim being allegedly raped at the age of 13 by one of Hollywood’s superstars, Charlie Sheen.
 Although his pal, Corey Feldman, has already written a book about the ugly side of the industry, he omitted specific details that he probably believed to be very controversial.
 However, Haim spoke from the grave, through a clairvoyant medium, telling his best friend to expose the whole truth.

-As shocking as it sounds, child molestation in Hollywood has been happening for decades but most of the victims were too scared or too embarrassed to speak up.
+As shocking as it sounds, child molestation in Hollywood has been happening for decades, but most of the victims were too scared or too embarrassed to speak up.
 Being a young kid living a very glamorous lifestyle, the abuse was mostly swept under the rug to maintain the popularity.

-As expected, these unfortunate events eventually took a toll on their lives that led some of them to commit suicide, resort to drugs and alcohol, or distance themselves from Hollywood to name a few.
-Keeping a huge secret for most of his life, Corey Feldman, best known for his roles in ’80s hits like Stand By Me and Goonies, he felt that he was finally ready to tell his story on his book, Coreyography: A Memoir.
+As expected, these unfortunate events eventually took a toll on their lives that led some child stars to commit suicide, resort to drugs and alcohol, or distance themselves from Hollywood.
+Keeping a huge secret for most of his life, Corey Feldman, best known for his roles in ’80s hits like Stand By Me and Goonies, felt that he was finally ready to tell his story on his book, Coreyography: A Memoir.

 HEY @brookestarrradio HERES UR INSTA PIC!
 SORRY IT TOOK 4 EVA!
 BUT @ LEAST WE CAUGHT U ON THE FINAL ROUND OF PAYOUTS!
 THANX 4 ALL UR SUPPORT N HELPING US GET THE ALBUM FINISHED!
 U CAN PICK UP A COPY 2DAY BY VISITING WWW.ANGELIC2THECORE.COM #GO4IT #ANGELIC2THECORE #ELEV8OR2ASCENSION #FELDFAM #TAKEASTAND